iiddoo/care-in-a-box/README.md

 <hr/>

-### Known Issues
+## Known Issues

+### Missing module type

-* `import.meta cannot be used outside of a module`
+###### Error: `import.meta cannot be used outside of a module`

 When serving module federation apps in dev mode locally, there'll be an error output to the console, *import.meta cannot be used outside of a module*, and the script that is coming from is *styles.js*.
-It's a known error output, but it doesn't actually cause any breakages from as far as our testing has shown.
+It's a known error output, but it doesn't actually cause any breakages from as far as the testing has shown.
 It's because Angular compiler attaches the *styles.js* file to the index.html in a script tag with defer.